 Some approaches can create long-term problems.
 For a long time Australia prioritized volume in its attack on the U.S. market, and built their success at low price points where large amounts of wine could be moved.
 Around 2008, two things happened: Shiraz began to wear out its welcome, and the Australian dollar strengthened.
 It seems like the lesson for American wine drinkers was “don’t spend more than $10 on an Australian wine,” and it became hard for producers to make money on their wines because the margins had disappeared and sales dried up if they raised their prices.
 Their approach has since changed, but only in the past year or so have Australian wines began to recover.

 Many regions or countries have looked at the Australian story and thought, “there but for the grace of God…,” especially if they rely on a signature variety or style the way Australia was so closely associated with Shiraz.
 Argentina is one example; Prosecco another.
 The latter’s recent campaigns have highlighted the terroir of different Prosecco subregions and high-end cuvees; the goal, presumably, is to make sure that the public doesn’t think of Prosecco as a “cheap” wine, and that fine dining establishments feel comfortable (or even get excited) about offering Prosecco, rather than feeling it might be too down-market for their clientele.
-Contrast that with Bordeaux, which Teuwen began working with last year.
+Contrast that with Bordeaux, which Teuwen began working with a few years back.
 The focus there is to raise awareness of the range of Bordeaux, especially at lower price points; while many of the highly-sought after classified growths are doing well, Bordeaux is a huge wine region and offers many wines at more affordable price points, and the fame of the top estates has obscured American awareness of these wines.

 Many of these campaigns never fall under the public eye.
 For example, WOSA ran a series of Braais (South African barbecue, essentially) in 2014; these were consumer events where a few hundred wine drinkers had the chance to taste South African wines in a fun South African context.
 Since then we’ve focused on trade activities almost exclusively, in part because Braai attendees regularly declared, “I love South African wines, but I have a hard time finding them.”
 That told us there was work to be done educating the trade, who clearly weren’t offering enough or the right South African wines for their audience.